 @person/Steve Jobs/, similar to the syntax you can use in the app.

-If your content type contains spaces, like "Book Summary" you need to specify it in upper camel case format:
+If your content type contains space characters, like "Book Summary" you need to specify it in upper camel case format:

 If you only want to link and not create you can do this by just referencing the title: